prasannavl/WinApi/README.md

 Say thanks!
 ---

-If this project helped you save time, headaches, or push the boundaries of earth, I do appreciate a coffee as thanks! :D You may buy me one here, should you wish:
+If this project helped you save time, headaches, or push the boundaries of earth, I do appreciate a coffee as thanks! :smiley:.
+You may buy me one here, should you wish:

 [![PayPalDonate](https://www.paypalobjects.com/webstatic/i/logo/rebrand/ppcom.svg)](https://www.paypal.me/prasannavl)